Management team

 Prior to CDIC, Ms. Walker spent eight years in private practice.
 She holds a law degree from the University of Western Ontario and a B.A. in psychology from Queens University.

-Mr. Rosenbaum was appointed Chief Financial Officer and Head, Business Integration in September 2022.
+Mr. Rosenbaum was appointed Chief Financial Officer in September 2022.
 In this capacity, he oversees CDIC’s finance operations, treasury and investment management, procurement, corporate security and facilities.

 Prior to joining CDIC in 2021, Mr. Rosenbaum held progressively senior finance roles in the financial services industry and was most recently the Chief Financial Officer for an Ontario credit union.